Course Reserves Policy

-In order to provide students with greater access to course materials, the University of Houston Libraries will no longer provide print copies of journal articles, selected readings, quizzes, homework notes, tests, or any other materials that Reserves finds reasonable for electronic formatting.
+In order to provide students with greater access to course materials, the University of Houston Libraries will no longer provide print copies of journal articles, selected readings, quizzes, homework notes, tests, or any other materials that we find reasonable for electronic formatting.

-- Books owned by the library may be placed in the Reserves collection upon the request of the instructor.
+- Books owned by the library can be placed on reserve at the request of the instructor.

-- During the semester a total of two chapters or 20% of any one work owned by the University of Houston Libraries may be made available electronically as long as only one chapter or 10% of an item is available at one time.
+- During the semester a total of 2 chapters or 20% of any one work owned by the Libraries may be made available electronically as long as only one chapter or 10% of an item is available at one time.

-- Upon the request of the instructor, the Libraries will make a diligent and expedient attempt to purchase course reserve titles that are not owned by the Libraries.
+- At the request of the instructor, we will make a diligent and expedient attempt to purchase course reserve titles that are not owned by the Libraries.

-- Personal copies of books may be placed in the Reserves collection upon request of the instructor.
-PLEASE BE AWARE that the University of Houston Libraries are not responsible for items that are lost, damaged or stolen.
+- Personal copies of books may be placed on reserve at request of the instructor.
+Please be aware that the University of Houston Libraries are not responsible for items that are lost, damaged or stolen.